apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

 [block:callout]
 {
   "type": "info",
+  "body": "In addition to all the explicitly configured fields, each table will have two special predefined fields: `_key` and `_val`, which represent links to whole key and value objects.
+This is useful, for example, when one of them is a primitive and you want to filter by its value.
+To do this, execute a query like `SELECT * FROM Person WHERE _key = 100`.", "title": "Predefined Fields"
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
   "title": "Note odbcConfiguration property.",
   "body": "Remember, you need explicitly enable ODBC on the node you going to connect to."
 }